-Foundation Scotland will assess your application, including how it meets with the above criteria, and provide a report to the Panel who will decide on your application.
+Foundation Scotland will assess your application, including how it meets the above criteria, and provide a report to the Panel who will decide on your application.
 The Panel normally meet around six to seven weeks after each application deadline, in March and October.
 Applications may be considered by email between rounds if there is particular urgency and agreement from the panel to use this process.
 Contact the Fund Adviser to discuss.

 Minutes of the latest Panel meetings are available on request from the Community Funds Adviser.
 Contact details can be found below.

 More information on the award making process is available here.